mqtt-tools/mqttwarn/README.md

 You will need to install an instance of InfluxDB (v9+) and create a new user.
 Then create a new database and give your user write permissions to that database.

 You can then setup multiple *targets*, each of which is a different *measurement* in your InfluxDB database.
+Individual targets can override the default measurement, retention policy, and/or precision.

 Each time a value is received for an InfluxDB target, the value is sent to the configured *measurement* with a *topic* tag matching the MQTT topic the data arrived on.